theeglitch/Thee-Glitch-s-Bubble-Tea-Stand/README.md

 # Thee Glitch's Bubble Tea Stand
 Cost calculator that takes user input for tea base, tea add-ons, and loyalty membership and outputs the total cost of the beverage.

-Simply copy and paste the code in your favortite Python interpreter and run it.
+Simply copy and paste the code in your favorite Python interpreter and run it.

 https://www.programiz.com/python-programming/online-compiler/